open-contracting-extensions/ocds_budget_and_spend_extension/examples/README.md

 This section contains brief usage examples for the budgets and spend extension.
 Additionally, three detailed worked examples are provided:

 * The **[coordination example](coordination.md)** illustrates how to express data on budget allocation and execution that may be drawn from different data systems (e.g. finance systems and procurement systems).
 * The **[integration example](integration.md)** illustrates how references to a Fiscal Data Package can support display of data to users, and comparison between contracting process level and budget level data.
 * The **[flat data example](flat.md)** illustrates how the structured data published using this extension can be analyzed using spreadsheet tools.

 ## Describing the budget line that funds a contracting process

-Use the `classifications` and `measures` objects within a `planning/budget/budgetBreakdown` to provide the classifications and measures using the terminology or column headings established in an existing budget dataset.
+Use the `classifications` and `measures` objects within a `planning.budget.budgetBreakdown` to provide the classifications and measures using the terminology or column headings established in an existing budget dataset.

 ```json
 {